trobz/openerp-booking-chart/README.md

 - resource_model        // ref to the model used to build the chart, used to list resources,
 						// search/group_by queries are applied on this model
 - resource_domain       // force some additional domains, added when resource_model are retrieved
-- supported_model_ids   // list of model supported by booking resources
+- supported_model_ids   // list of model supported by resources booking
-						// as an origin and/or a target (required for fields.reference selection)
+						// for origin and/or target (required for fields.reference selection)
 ```

 A booking chart define from which model the chart will be created.